Test Details

 (GOOD METABOLIZER)

-1. Burns sugar (carbohydrates) slowly and uses sugar for energy.
-You do well with most carbohydrates, including carbohydrates that have a higher glycemic index (70-90) (see Glycemic Index Chart).
+• Burns sugar (carbohydrates) slowly and uses sugar for energy.
+You do well with most carbohydrates, including those that have a higher glycemic index (70–90) (see Glycemic Index Chart).

-2. You can eat mostly raw fruits and vegetables.
-Your diet should be rich in salads, fresh, uncooked vegetables and fruits that should make up between 60-70% of you meal.
+• You can eat mostly raw fruits and vegetables.
+Your diet should be rich in salads, fresh, uncooked vegetables and fruits that should make up between 60–70% of your meal.

-3. 60-70 of your foods come from the Alkaline Forming Foods Chart and 30-40% from the Acid Forming Foods Chart (See About Your Blood Test manual).
+• 60–70% of your foods come from the Alkaline Forming Foods Chart and 30–40% from the Acid Forming Foods Chart (See About Your Blood Test manual).
 However, you should avoid all red animal meats.
-Use beans, fish, and fowl as your primary sources of protein and nuts, seeds, eggs and cheeses as your secondary sources of protein.
+Use beans, fish, and fowl as your primary protein sources, and nuts, seeds, eggs, and cheeses as secondary sources.

 © CimaSystem, 2025